 Our study on the Sussex Downs is the longest-running monitoring project in the world that measures the impact of changes in farming on the fauna and flora of arable land.
 It started in 1968 with an investigation into the causes of the decline in numbers of the grey partridge.

-The Sussex Study celebrates its 50th year in 2018, which will be marked throughout the year.
-You can read more about the 50 years of the study on the National Geographic website and download the study's first annual report from 1968.
+The Sussex Study celebrated its 50th year in 2018.
+You can read more about the 50 years of the study from the National Geographic and download the study's first annual report from 1968.